zainnadeem/objc-BlackJack-ios-0616/README.md

 2. Override the default initializer (`init`) to call the designated initializer with an empty string submitted as the `name` argument.

-3. Next, let's teach our player class how to accept a card and interpret the current `handscore`.
-Start by declaring a helper method called `scoreHand` that provides no return.
-Leave it empty for now.
-Within `acceptCard:`, add the `card` argument to the `cardsInHand` array, then call the `scoreHand` method.
+3. Next, let's teach our player class how to accept a card and update the game state.
+We're going to want to do this whenever a card is added to the hand, which happens in `acceptCard:`.
+That method should add the incoming card to `cardsInHand` and update the score.
+This is a surprisingly complicated process.
+Let's break it down.

-4. Within the `scoreHand` helper method, total the `cardValue` property of all the cards in the `cardsInHand` array.
-Set the value of the `handscore` property to the total.
+  1. After adding a new card in `acceptCard:`, we need to update the `handscore` to the total of the `cardValue` property of all the cards in the `cardsInHand` array.

-5. Now let's add functionality to detect an Ace (represented in the `FISCard`'s `rank` property as the string `@"A"`) and adjust the score accordingly.
+  2. Now let's add functionality to detect an Ace and adjust the score accordingly.
 Find a way to determine if the `cardsInHand` array contains an Ace and set the `aceInHand` boolean to `YES` if it does.
-Then, if the total value of the cards in the hand is eleven (11) or less, add ten (10) points to the score.
+Then, if the total value of the cards in the hand is eleven or less, add ten points to the score.
 This, effectively, is teaching the player to use the Ace as a "soft eleven" when doing so will not cause a bust, but teaching it to use the Ace as a "hard one" otherwise.

-6. Now we should give the player an ability to determine when its hand is a "blackjack" (two cards with a score of 21) or is "busted" (a score of 22 or higher).
-Create two private helper methods that evaluate the hand for a blackjack, and evaluate the hand for a bust.
-Name them whatever you wish.
-Call them at the very end of the `scoreHand` method after setting the `handscore` property.
+  3. Now we should give the player an ability to determine when its hand is a "blackjack" (exactly two cards with a score of 21) or is "busted" (a score of 22 or higher).
-  * The evaluation for a "blackjack" should set the `blackjack` boolean to `YES` if the number of cards in the `cardsInHand` array is exactly `2` and if the `handscore` is exactly `21`.
+    * If a hand is a blackjack, we should set the `blackjack` property to `YES`.
-  * The evaluation for a "bust" should set the `busted` boolean to `YES` if the `handscore` is greater than `21`.
+    * We should set the `busted` property to `YES` if the `handscore` is greater than `21`.

 All of the tests for `acceptCard:` should pass before you move on.

-7. Write the implementation for the `shouldHit` method.
-This is how the player decides whether to accept a new card ("to hit") or stop at its current score until the end of the game ("to stay").
+4. Write the implementation for the `shouldHit` method.
+This is where the player decides whether to accept a new card ("to hit") or stop at its current score until the end of the game ("to stay").
 After staying, the player cannot take a new card for the rest of the current game.
 A simple implementation of the decision making method is to just have the player follow "house rules": which is to say that the house is required to openly declare at what score it will stay—typically either 16 or 17.
 If the `handscore` is greater than that value, set the `stayed` property to `YES` and return `NO`, otherwise return `YES`.

 8. Write the implementation for the `resetForNewGame` which resets a player for a new game.
 It should:
   * empty the `cardsInHand` array,